 If you are required to provide parental information, but there are reasons why you can’t provide it, you will be given the opportunity to indicate this.

-If your parent is refusing to provide information, we have some tips to help you below.
+If your parent is refusing to provide information, we have some tips to help you.

 Does it matter who claims a child on taxes for FAFSA?

 NO. Sorry for the caps, but we want to make sure you don’t miss this answer.
-It does not matter which parent claims you on their taxes.
-If you are a dependent student, either parent can complete the FAFSA and it does not have to be the parent who claims an exemption on their tax return.
+Your dependency status has nothing to do with whether your parent claims you on their tax return.
+In addition, if the FAFSA determines that you are a dependent undergraduate student, it does not matter which parent claims you on their taxes.
+If you are a dependent student, and both of your parents don’t live together, you would need to determine which parent’s information to include.
+This parent may not be the parent who claims an exemption on their tax return.

 It also doesn’t matter if neither parent claims you on their taxes and you file your own taxes.
 If the FAFSA has determined you to be a dependent student for FAFSA purposes, it will ask you to provide parental information.